-Born in 1985, I spent my childhood in the stunningly beauitiful and rural mountains of Washington State.
-I studied Interdisciplinary Visual Arts and Art History receiving my BA from the University of Washington in Seattle in 2009.
-For the past decade + I've been a practicing ceramics artist while working in the museum and education field in Austin, TX.
-Recently re-located Portland, OR in early 2017.
-I was heavily influenced by the contemporary wave of functional potters who use their forms as a canvas for painting and drawing.
-I think of myself as both a painter and potter and once I realized I could combine the two mediums I found my calling.
+Kim Donnet spent her childhood in the stunningly beauitiful and rural mountains of Washington State where she cultivated a love of nature, animals and hard work well done.
+She studied Interdisciplinary Visual Arts and Art History receiving her BA from the University of Washington in Seattle in 2009.
+For the past decade she's been a practicing ceramics artist while working in the museum and education field in Austin, TX.
+She re-located to Portland, OR in early 2017.
+"I was heavily influenced by the contemporary wave of functional potters who use their forms as a canvas for painting and drawing.
+I think of myself as both a painter and potter and once I realized I could combine the two mediums I found my calling."

 In my one-woman studio I create hand-thrown functional ware and sculpture using porcelain clay and variety experimental finishing techniques.
+Every piece I make is unique as I pursue and refine those nuances of the functional object.
 I'm always tweaking my methods and exploring new technology.
-I particularly enjoy screen-printing my own ceramic decals to transfer my drawings to my wares.
-I frequently use monochrome colors, graphic patterns and clear iconography to create a body of work that reflects my playful childhood fantasies, love of nature and animals.
+I particularly enjoy using a screen-printing process to transfer my illustrations & photographs to my wares.
+I frequently use monochrome colors, graphic natural patterns and clear iconography to create a body of work that reflects my playful childhood fantasies, love of nature and animals.

-Every piece I make is unique as I pursue and refine those nuances of the functional object.
-I love the blurred line handmade ceramics walks between function and art.
-The human connection between maker and user also gives me great joy.
+Embracing the balance between familiar forms and the idiosyncrasies of the handmade, I take joy in the textures, weight and sound that my ceramic pieces let the user through touch.
+I bring natural imagery to traditional forms to mimic the incongruities of the way we interact with the natural world.
+The human connection between maker and user gives me great joy.
 I often think about my work in homes all over the country and hope those use my ceramics at in their daily lives get a little joy out of the handmade as well.